Shakthivelms8/dp-420-cosmos-db-dev/instructions/01-create-account.md

 1. In the **Items** tab, observe the two new items in the **Items** pane.

-## Use the Data Explorer to issue a basic query
+### Task 4: Use the Data Explorer to issue a basic query

 Finally, the Data Explorer has a built-in query editor that is used to issue queries, observe the results, and measure impact in terms of request units per second (RU/s).